Certain courses have limited student numbers

 Please note, in accordance with the law, to be considered as a “resident” of Belgium, a simple address here before enrolling, is not enough.
 There are other conditions that must also be met.

-To be considered as a “Belgian resident”, all non-European Union national students must meet the following conditions:
+To be considered as a “Belgian resident”, all non-European Union national students must meet one of the following conditions:

 - you must have lived in Belgium for at least five years and provide the following two documents: